 This is the number of bytes that will be transferred.
 Bit zero must be zero and the value must accurately reflect the length of the data transfer to follow.
-Refer to section 8.5.9.2 of the Serial ATA 1.0 specification for special considerations if the transfer count is for an odd number of words.
+Refer to section 8.5.9.2 of the Serial ATA 1.0a specification for special considerations if the transfer count is for an odd number of words.
+Devices shall not set this field to '0'; a value of '0' for this field is illegal and will result in indeterminate behavior.

-I Interrupt The queuing model defined here does not make use of an interrupt following the data transfer phase (after the transfer count is exhausted) as defined in the Serial ATA 1.0 spec.
+I Interrupt The queuing model defined here does not make use of an interrupt following the data transfer phase (after the transfer count is exhausted) as defined in the Serial ATA 1.0a spec.
 The I bit shall be cleared to zero.